Skip to main contentSkip to footer content

 tech hybrid 2

-J.D./M.L.S Tech Concentration Concurrent Degree
+J.D./M.L.S Tech Concentration Concurrent Degree.

 The J.D./M.L.S.
 Tech Concentration is designed to bridge the gap between traditional legal studies and the ever-growing need for lawyers in the workforce to understand and apply the law in tech-focused industries.
 This concentration will give law students a competitive edge in an increasingly tech-dominated world and advance their careers into an industry that offers many new innovative career opportunities.
 The goal of this concentration will be to understand the specifics of applying legal principles, including contracts, legal writing, negotiations, and business organizations, into the framework of a technology-focused industry.
 This will include understanding the ins and outs of intellectual property, corporate governance, patents and trademarks, and venture capital.